mitchconquer/capstone/README.md

 ### Single-Page App

+Aggregreater is single page app.
+Authentication is handled both by React and Ruby on Rails to ensure users can see their content and that it is kept private.

 ### Feed Sources

 RSS feeds (feed sources) can be added by users either from the button in the main menu or by exploring and added Aggregreater's recommended feed sources.

 ### Folders